 - 1. The school will forfeit only the initial game won or tied, regardless of the number of contests in which the ineligible student participated. - 2.
 The school will submit to the CIF Section a corrective action plan approved by the principal and the superintendent. - 3.
 The school will submit a report at the conclusion of the school year on the actions and corrections made under the action plan - 4.
-The school will be prohibited from "hosting" its first home playoff game in the sport where the forfeiture was applied.
+The school will be prohibited from hosting all playoff contests in the sport where the forfeiture was applied.